biolab/red/README.rst

 Red is a conceptually new probabilistic approach to gene network inference from quantitative interaction data.
 The advantage of Red is the global treatment of the phenotype data through a factorized model and probabilistic scoring of pairwise gene relationships from latent gene presentations.
 Resulting gene network is assembled from scored relationships.

-This repository contains supplementary material for *Gene network inference by probabilistic scoring of relationships from a factorized model of interactions*, a submission to ISMB 2014 by Marinka Zitnik & Blaz Zupan.
+This repository contains supplementary material for *Gene network inference by probabilistic scoring of relationships from a factorized model of interactions*, a submission to ISMB 2014 by Marinka Zitnik and Blaz Zupan.

 Usage
 -----